Fo3nix/DutchGroceryOptimizer/README.md

 - The backend should be written in Java
 - The backend should use Spring Boot
 - The backend should use Spring Security
+  - For login/logout functionality
+  - This way a user can only see their own shopping carts
+  -
 - The backend should use Spring Data JPA
 - The backend should use an PostgreSQL database as the amount of data will be large (so in-memory like H2 is not a good option)
 - The backend should use a REST API